Sorry for the delay, this took a lot of time to write.

 Hades couldn’t do anything to stop Tytus.
 His snout felt like it was erupting, and the pain and blood blinded him.
 Tytus twisted his head once more, and a sickening crunch was heard.
 Hades backed off, glad that the initial pain was over, but then was instantly sickened beyond belief at what he saw.

-Tytus had his crushed, bleeding upper jaw with his encased olefactory bulbs, in his mouth.
+Tytus had his crushed, bleeding upper jaw, in his mouth.

 Tytus spit out the bony and grisly mass that was Hades’ jaw.
 Then, he charged again, jaws agape.
 But this time, Tytus’ aim was true.
 The momentum of his charge sent both colossal apex predators across the clearing, causing a tree to fall as Hades was slammed into it.